leolanese/dev.to.leolanese/README.md

 Often very seniors developers that being in the same company, doing the same thing for years they could reach a good level of influence over other new joining senior developers.
 Project Managers and other Seniors Developers tend to create a binding dependency between the project and the "Hero", relying on it as if they always will be there and trusting their decisions blindly.

-OK, now the reality check is developers move too often from job to job and one day the smart "hero" could leave the team, leaving with the "Know-how", and there is no documentation that covers that.Desition and "know-how" must be share and handle by the team, all team members should be willing to collaborate because there is no one more important in the team, than the team itself.Ability to Teach and Learn If you want to become a truly great engineer, you should be able to swallow your ego and status.Wise senior engineers will often tell you they learn new things from junior engineers all the time.
+OK, now the reality check is developers move too often from job to job and one day the smart "hero" could leave the team, leaving with the "Know-how", and there is no documentation that covers that.

+> Desitions and "know-how" must be share and handle by the team, all team members should be willing to collaborate because there is no one more important in the team, than the team itself.

+---
+### Ability to Teach and Learn
+> If you want to become a truly great engineer, you should be able to swallow your ego and status.

+Wise senior engineers will often tell you they learn new things from junior engineers all the time.

 A wise engineer considers and accepts any information from any source.
 Leave your dogmas at the door.

 ---